jinkyu032/FedMLB/README.md

 <img src='./misc/framework.png'>
 </div>
 This repository provides detailed information for reproducing results presented in the paper. <br />
-it includes models, hyperparameters, and implementation of client's data generation for {non-iid, iid} data distributions.
+it includes models, hyperparameters, and implementation of client's data generation for {non-iid, iid} data.

 ## :gear: Setup
 ### Dependencies
 This repository is implemented based on Pytorch, and the required packages are specified in ```environment.yaml```

 ### Environment
 We test the code on virtual environment with Anaconda on Ubuntu 16.04.
 Create the virtual environment by importing the dependencies with the command
  ```
  conda env create -f environment.yaml -n fedmlb